tebelorg/RPA-Python/README.md

 - :globe_with_meridians: For web automation, the web element identifier can be XPath selector, CSS selector, or the following attributes - id, name, class, title, aria-label, text(), href, in decreasing order of priority.
 Recommend writing XPath manually or simply using attributes.
 There is automatic waiting for an element to appear before timeout happens, and error is returned that the element cannot be found.
 To change the default timeout of 10 seconds, use timeout() function.

-- :camera_flash: An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications, terminal window or web browser). x, y coordinates of elements on the screen can be used as well.
-Transparency (0% opacity) is supported in .png images, for eg using an image of an UI element with transparent background to enable clicking on an UI element that appears on different backgrounds on different occasions.
+- :camera_flash: An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications, terminal window or web browser).
+If the image file specified does not exist, OCR will be used to search for that text on the screen to act on the UI element containing the text, eg r.click('Submit Form.png').
+Transparency (0% opacity) is supported in .png images. x, y coordinates of elements on the screen can be used as well.

 - :page_facing_up: A further image identifier example is an image of the window (PDF viewer, MS Word, textbox etc) with the center content of the image set as transparent.
 This allows using read() and snap() to perform OCR and save snapshots of application windows, containers, frames, textboxes with varying content.
 Also for read() and snap(), x1, y1, x2, y2 coordinates pair can be used to define the region of interest on the screen to perform OCR or capture snapshot.